beacon-biosignals/julia_pod/README.md

 the kubernetes job and pod names will be a default based on the git repo and branch names.

+`--service-account` lets you set the service account to be used for the job pods.
+If you do not set this, it will default to `$PROJECT_NAME`.

 If no `--image=...` is passed in, `julia_pod` will call `accounts.sh` and then `build_image` to build one.
 For this:
 - your current directory must be a julia project root directory